killshott3r/automated-verification-sys/readme.txt

-Step 1 is to create few qr codes for each client/student using qr_maker.py Step 2 is to open student-verific.py on any text editor of your choice Step 3 is to fill out the list 'students' with the names of all the students/clients (i will make this simpler in an later update)
+Step 1 is to create a qr code for each client/student using qr_maker.py Step 2 is to open student-verific.py on any text editor of your choice Step 3 is to fill out the list 'students' with the names of all the students/clients (i will make this simpler in an later update)